adrianmc/adrianmc.github.io/_posts/2015-01-14-the-beginning.md

 title: The Beginning
 ---

 This is the story of how I will attempt to start a profitable online business in a year and a half.
 I have an employment contract that will end in June of 2016 and that's why I am on such a tight deadline.
-Nevertheless, I've always believed in [Parkinson's Law](http://en.wikipedia.org/wiki/Parkinson%27s_law), where:
+Nevertheless, I've always believed in [Parkinson's Law](http://en.wikipedia.org/wiki/Parkinson%27s_law).

 > work expands so as to fill the time available for its completion